Mati Airport

-The airport is classified as a secondary airport by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation (DOTr) that is responsible for the operations of not only this airport but also of all other airports in the Philippines except the major international airports.
-There are no commercial flights serving Mati.
-The airport only accommodates chartered flights and light planes.
+It is classified as a secondary airport by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation (DOTr) responsible for the operations of all airports in the Philippines except the major international airports.
+The airport serves chartered flights and light aircraft, but no scheduled flights.

 History

-The airport was built in the 1980s under the administration of former Davao Oriental governor Francisco Rabat as a gift to the province by former Philippine president and dictator Ferdinand Marcos and was named after his wife Imelda Marcos.
+The airport was built in the 1980s under the administration of former Davao Oriental governor Francisco Rabat as a gift to the province by then-Philippine president and dictator Ferdinand Marcos and was named after his wife Imelda Marcos.
 It was built on a 174040 m2 property owned by the Rabat and Rocamora families.
 Since there is no deeds of donation executed to transfer the associated properties from the two families to the government, the airport could not be used for commercial flights.
 It was later renamed as the Mati Airport.
 Around the 2010s, the airport is used by the Mindanao Saga Flying Club to provide aerial views of Mati to tourists.